Top 6 things to consider as you near retirement

 3. Confirm your retirement income sources

 Once your employment income ends, you’ll need to replace it with your retirement income.
 Most people draw retirement income from multiple sources.
 Some common income sources include:

 - Depending on your employment and income levels, you’ll likely be eligible for Canada Pension Plan (CPP) and Old Age Security (OAS) benefits at retirement.
 Payments are not automatic, so you’ll need to think about applying with the Government of Canada in advance so your pension starts when you need it.
 You may also want to check out our articles on CPP and OAS to understand how delaying your pension benefit can result in higher payments in later years.

 - If you contribute to a company pension plan, you’ll be eligible for payments upon retirement.
 Is your pension a defined benefit or defined contribution plan?
 Every pension plan works differently, but some defined benefit plans reward you with higher payments if you can delay for even a year or so.
 Speak to your company’s human resources department to find out what options you have.

-If you’ve still got some time before your retirement – 10 to 15 years or so – learn more about what you should be considering to get yourself prepared.
-If you don’t already have an RSP account, you can open one here.
+If you’ve still got some time before your retirement – at least 10 to 15 years or so – learn more about what you should be considering to get yourself prepared.

 The information contained in this article was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
 This article is provided as a general source of information and should not be considered personal investment advice or a solicitation to buy or sell any mutual funds and other securities.